11ty/11ty-website/src/docs/deployment.md

 ## Providers

 Take a look at the list below for some ideas on where to deploy your Eleventy project.
-There are many deployment options available and this is not an exhaustive list.
+There are many deployment options available and this is not meant to be an exhaustive list.

 <div class="sites-vert sites-vert--lg">
   <div class="lo-grid" style="--fl-gap-v: 5em;">